sigboe/MiSTress/README.md

 Currently I don't have any short term plans to improve this programs, as I don't have time on my hands.
 But some of the things that I want to do if I get more spare time soon:

-- [] Improved handling of the current wallpaper wallaper file, so its easier to install and uninstall.
+- [ ] Improved handling of the current wallpaper wallaper file, so its easier to install and uninstall.
-- [] Improve the text handling, to fix edge cases where some text isn't formatted correctly when written on the picture
+- [ ] Improve the text handling, to fix edge cases where some text isn't formatted correctly when written on the picture
-- [] Add an optional options file, to override things like what RSS feed to fetch, how many posts, and maybe more
+- [ ] Add an optional options file, to override things like what RSS feed to fetch, how many posts, and maybe more
+- [ ] Better handling of multiple wallpapers (random wallpaper feature)
+- [ ] supporr for alternate config wallpapers, and folders for random wallpapers for alternate configs.

 I don't remember everything, but there is more that I wanted to do